-When using the dock level, make sure the dock level arm is supporting the hydraulic tail before pulling away from the dock.
+When using the dock level, make sure the dock level arm is supporting the tail before pulling away from the dock.
 Failure to do so may result in damage to the trailer or severe personal injury.

-- 9. To return to transport position, switch air ride suspension to transport (off) position. - 10.
-Using TAIL/AXLE CONTROL LEVER, pull undercarriage forward approximately 30".
+- To return to transport position, switch air ride suspension to transport OFF position. - 10.
+Using the Axle/Tail Control Lever, pull undercarriage forward approximately 30".
 This returns tail deck height and disengages dock level arm. - 11.
-Return undercarriage to transport position, using TAIL/AXLE CONTROL LEVER, until hydraulic system works against the fully extended hydraulic axle cylinder. - 12.
+Return undercarriage to transport position, using Axle/Tail Control Lever, until hydraulic system works against the fully extended hydraulic axle cylinder. - 12.
 Shut off the hydraulic power.